Transportation Process and Flow

 This has clear advantages for transportation and storage.
 Because it is easier to move, LNG can give "economically stranded" natural gas deposits access to markets.

 LNG is shipped in specialized tankers with insulated walls.
 This makes it possible for countries that are separated by large bodies of water to import and export gas to one another.

 LNG also makes it possible to store quantities of natural gas economically at sites where geologic conditions are not suitable for underground gas storage.
 This is especially important when LNG is stored at peak-shaving facilities, where it can be gasified and added to pipelines to meet consumer needs at times of peak demand.
-The videos below provide a solid overview of the LNG production chain, including the liquefaction process.
+The videos below provide a good overview of the LNG production chain, including the liquefaction process.
 (Note that both videos have a closed-captioning option, and a link to the transcripts is available as well.)
 Please watch the following (3:44) and (2:23) videos:

 To Read Now